robotics-upo/raposa_driver/README.md

 ## General requirements

-* TERESA robot with IdMind hardware setup.
+* Raposa-NG platform from IdMind.

 * Computer to be located on the platform running Ubuntu Linux 14.04 and ROS Indigo.
+It has to be connected via USB to the Raposa-NG control board.

 * An ArduIMU v3 IMU device.
 Note that this package depends on the package arduimu_v3, which can be retrieved in: https://github.com/robotics-upo/arduimu_v3.git.